Tips for Choosing the Best Travel Bra

 Whether you’re cultivating form or function, indulging your flirty side with crafty lace, your athletic side with rib-hugging elastic, or your gotta-sleep-now side, we’ve all got a bra for every activity.

 And when you travel, you want a bra that makes your trip easier, more comfortable, and less nipply (if that’s not your thing).

-The 3 Bras to Travel With
+3 Must-Have Bras for Travel

 Can’t make it through a day without a good sweaty run or a hot yoga session?
 Pack a sports bra.

 Need some extra support for your boobs on roads filled with potholes?
 Pack a sports bra.